 Our unified reporting system is one of two recognised reporting platforms, along with the My Covenant platform of the EU Covenant of Mayors.
 It fully integrates GCoM’s Common Reporting Framework (CRF), which means that any data point required by the CRF can be reported through the system.

 Once you receive your results and feedback from CDP-ICLEI, any badges will be officially awarded by your Regional Covenant and showcased on the GCoM website.

 Please refer to the GCoM-specific FAQ and our ‘How-To’ guidance available in your city’s dashboard for more information.

 What if my city is committed to the EU Covenant of Mayors for Climate & Energy?

-If you are committed to the EU Covenant of Mayors then you can either choose to report through our unified reporting system or the My Covenant platform.
-If you chose to report through CDP and ICLEI’s unified reporting system then your data will be shared with the EU Covenant of Mayors for Climate & Energy.
+If you are committed to the EU Covenant of Mayors for Climate & Energy, you can either report through the CDP-ICLEI unified reporting system or the My Covenant platform.

 CDP and ACEEE partner for ACEEE’s 2020 City Clean Energy Scorecard: FAQs